What is ADHD?

 In my son’s case his working memory can’t retain the information, as such, he does not know how to do the problem.
 Knowing he can’t work out the problem he gets frustrated and just shoves the paper in his desk.
 He knows it was just explained on the board, but his brain just can’t process the information quickly enough to retain it.
 He is too shy to ask for help, and to the teacher or any other adult, he just seems uninterested to do his school work.

-To make the situation that much harder, his Absentee Seizures can happen at any moment in the day without him or anyone else realizing it happening.
-When they occur in the middle of a lesson he goes into a black hole of sorts, and when he comes to the teacher or whatever was going on has progressed to the next stage.
+To make the situation that much harder, his Absentee Seizures can happen at any moment in the day without him or anyone else realizing it was happening.
+When they occur in the middle of a lesson, he goes into a black hole of sorts, and when he comes to the teacher or whatever was going on has progressed to the next stage.
 While he has lost a moment in time, literally!

 Many times when children have a working memory disability, they will come home with homework and can’t recall how to solve it.
 To aid them a repetitive explanation is required for them to retain the information.
 Introducing a new concept every day to a child with a working memory disability only confuses them more, frustrating both child and parent.